lsst-dm/dmtn-056/design.rst

  - a template string that can be used to construct a :ref:`Path`;
  - a tuple of :ref:`DataUnitTypes <DataUnitType>` that define the structure of :ref:`DatasetRefs <DatasetRef>`;
- - a Python class object that determines the type of its :ref:`ConcreteDataset <ConcreteDataset>`;
  - a :ref:`DatasetMetatype` that determines how :ref:`Datasets <Dataset>` are stored and composed.

 Transition